spring-attic/spring-security-oauth/samples/README.md

 OAuth protocols: `sparklr` is able to ask the user to authorize `tonr` to read his photos for the purpose of printing them.

-To run the apps you can use the command line to build war files and drop them in your favourite server, or you can run them directly from an IDE.
-Visit the `tonr` app in a browser and go to the `sparklr` tab.
+To run the apps the easiest thing is to first install all the artifacts using `mvn install` and then go to the `tonr` directory (in `oauth` or `oauth2`) and run `mvn tomcat:run`.
+You can also use the command line to build war files with `mvn package` and drop them in your favourite server, or you can run them directly from an IDE.

+Visit the `http://localhost:8080/tonr` app in a browser and go to the `sparklr` tab.
 The result should be:

 * You are prompted to authenticate with `tonr` (the login screen tells you the users available and their passwords)